Conference USA: Sports sponsored

-Conference USA sponsors championship competition in nine men's and 11 women's NCAA sanctioned sports.
-Three schools are affiliate members—one in baseball and two in beach volleyball, with one of the beach volleyball associates becoming a full member in July 2023.
-Men's soccer and women's swimming and diving were dropped as conference sports after the 2021-22 season.
+Conference USA sponsors championship competition in eight men's and 11 women's NCAA sanctioned sports.
+Eleven schools are affiliate members—one in baseball, four in beach volleyball, five in bowling, and one in both beach volleyball and bowling.
+The most recent changes in sports sponsorship were the dropping of men's soccer and women's swimming and diving after the 2021–22 season, plus the addition of bowling in 2023–24.